red-hat-storage/ocs-ci/conf/README.md

 * `infra_nodes` - Add infrastructure nodes to the cluster
 * `openshift_install_timeout` - Time (in seconds) to wait before timing out during OCP installation
 * `local_storage` - Deploy OCS with the local storage operator (Default: false)
+* `optional_operators_image` - If provided, it is used for LSO installation on unreleased OCP version
 * `disconnected` - Set if the cluster is deployed in a disconnected environment
 * `mirror_registry` - Hostname of the mirror registry
 * `mirror_registry_user` - Username for disconnected cluster mirror registry